 Orvis Pack and Go Vest

 Orvis designs some of our favorite items for stylish outdoor wear — perfect for safari wear.
-The weight of the vest has a nice balance to wear it can be worn independently in warm weather or as an outer layer for cooler days.
+The vest’s weight has a nice balance to wear.
+It can be worn independently in warm weather or as an outer layer for cooler days.

 Kuhl Stryka Vest

 Kuhl manages to blend the line between style and practicality with the Stryka Vest.
 The vest comes in three colors, but the green is the only one that feels fitting for a safari vest.

 The construction material used in the vest is a blend of cotton and nylon that allows for a soft and comfortable fabric with decent moisture management and weight.
 That means it feels heavy, so it’s best for mild climates.